The Speed of Forgetting

 I don’t know how this ends.
 Nobody does.

-A new technology arrives.
+But the pattern is always the same.
+A technology arrives.
 It’s expensive and limited.
 Experts dismiss it.
-Then it gets a little better.
+It gets a little better.
 Then a lot better.
-Then it’s everywhere, and the world we built around the old technology starts to crack.
+Then it’s everywhere, and the world we built around the old thing starts cracking.

-The people who see it early feel crazy because nothing has changed yet.
+The people who see it early feel crazy because nothing has visibly changed yet.
 The people who see it late feel blindsided because everything changed at once.
+They’re looking at the same curve from different places on it.

 The scribes who copied books by hand in medieval Europe were the most educated people on the continent.
 They knew Latin, Greek, theology, history.
 A single Bible took months to complete.
 Their work was sacred.
 Irreplaceable.